 So, these animals are not allowed to travel with you on the plane.

 Just like some amphibians or mammals, birds are also on the no-fly list.
 It does not matter if your bird is exotic or common; you will not be able to carry it around on the plane.

-It is important to note that non-household, or the birds that could not be domesticated, birds such as farm poultry, waterfowl game bird, and birds of prey are strictly prohibited.
+It is important to note that non-household, or the birds that could not be domesticated, birds such as farm poultry, waterfowl game birds, and birds of prey are strictly prohibited.

 Similarly, peacocks are also not allowed on planes.
-Flying with a dog or a cat is different than having an exotic bird like a peacock.
+Flying with a dog or a cat is different from having an exotic bird like a peacock.
 The reason is not their large size only.

 Peacocks are not very disciplined when they are in a state of panic.

 The same goes for the squirrels.
 They might be cute creatures, but they are rodents.
 Don’t expect a squirrel to behave in a disciplined way like a rabbit.

 Rabbits and hamsters are allowed if they are kept securely in a cage, but that is not the case with a squirrel, a peacock, and sugar gliders.

 Insects, spiders, and similar creatures are not allowed on the plane.
 Because these creatures can trigger phobias among others who are not a fan of bugs and insects.
 While your spider might be a source of relief for you but it will be causing severe stress to others.